By Emma Marshall and Nick Warburton

 You can’t miss the impressive 19th century fountain here depicting a woman riding a chariot pulled by four horses.
 French sculptor Frédéric Auguste Bartholdi, the man behind the Statue of Liberty, was the mastermind behind this.

-If you have time (we didn’t) pop into Musée des Beaux-Arts (the entrance is on the square).
+If you have time (we didn’t) pop into Musée des Beaux-Arts (the Museum of Fine Arts of Lyon).
+The entrance is on the square.

 From what we read, the museum (a former Benedictine convent) houses France’s best collection of sculptures and paintings outside of Paris.
 Art enthusiasts can see works by Rembrandt, Monet and Picasso, to name a few.